opendatazurich/ckanext-stadtzh-harvest/README.md

 If the flag is `true` the date will be updated if the content of any resource of a dataset has changed.

 ## Metadata
+Each dataset consists of a folder containing a `meta.xml` (required!) and an arbitrary number of resources.

 You can find examples for `meta.xml` and `link.xml` files in the [`fixtures` directory of this repository](https://github.com/opendatazurich/ckanext-stadtzh-harvest/tree/master/ckanext/stadtzhharvest/tests/fixtures).

 ### meta.xml

-Each dataset constist of a folder containing a `meta.xml` (required!) and an arbitrary number of resources.

-Folder struture:
+Folder structure:
 ```
 DWH/bev_zuz_jahr_quartier
 ├── 1993-2012_bev_zuz_jahr_quartier.csv
 ├── bev_zuz_jahr_quartier.csv
 └── meta.xml
 ```

 #### `titel`